Causal Structure of a recent Loop Quantum Gravity Black Hole Collapse Model: Introduction

-Very recently there was a new effort to address the problem of a loop quantum gravity black hole \cite{KellyEffectiveloopquantumgravity} and also its formation \cite{KellyBlackholecollapse}.
+Very recently, there was a new effort to address the problem of a loop quantum gravity black hole \cite{KellyEffectiveloopquantumgravity} and also its formation \cite{KellyBlackholecollapse}.
+Further, a full quantum theory approach was investigated independently in \cite{GambiniSphericallysymmetricloop}, which turns out to be similar to \cite{KellyEffectiveloopquantumgravity}.
 It was possible to derive a regular black hole spacetime with a minimal radius instead of a singularity.
-In addition, it was also possible to derive equations describing an inhomogeneous dust collapse (LTB spacetimes \cite{LemaitreLuniverseen,TolmanEffectofinhomogenity,BondiSphericallySymmetricalModels}), which were solved in the homogeneous Oppenheimer-Snyder (OS) \cite{OppenheimerOnContinuedGravitational,DattOnaclass} case.
+In addition, it was also possible to derive equations describing an inhomogeneous dust collapse (Lemaître-Tolman-Bondi LTB spacetimes \cite{LemaitreLuniverseen,TolmanEffectofinhomogenity,BondiSphericallySymmetricalModels}), which were solved in the homogeneous Oppenheimer-Snyder (OS) \cite{OppenheimerOnContinuedGravitational,DattOnaclass} case.
 The resulting spacetime describes the formation and vanishing of black hole horizons and is complete and regular everywhere.
-The collapsing matter is stopped by quantum gravity effects and re-expands outwards again, which makes the black hole disappearing after some time.
+The collapsing matter is stopped by quantum gravity effects and re-expands outwards again, which makes the black hole disappear after some time.
 This time span, the black hole lifetime, was estimated to be of order $M^2$.